WorldHistoricalGazetteer/place/docs-source/content/600-Technical-Administration.md

 curl -s -o k8s-tunnel.sh "https://raw.githubusercontent.com/WorldHistoricalGazetteer/place/main/deployment/k8s-tunnel.sh" && chmod +x k8s-tunnel.sh
 ```

-Run the script to set up the SSH tunnel:
+Run the script to set up the kubectl proxy and SSH tunnel:

 ```bash
 ./k8s-tunnel.sh start
 ```

 The script will:
-- request your remote SSH user name
+- Request your remote SSH user name
-- print a command which you will need to run in a separate LOCAL terminal window
+- Print a local port forwarding command which you will need to run in a separate LOCAL terminal window
-- list the services available and their local URLs
+- List the services available and their local URLs, including the Kubernetes dashboard at http://localhost:8010/api/v1/namespaces/kubernetes-dashboard/services/http:kubernetes-dashboard:/proxy/#/workloads?namespace=whg

-When you have finished, you can stop the tunnel on the remote machine by running:
+When you have finished, you can stop the proxy and tunnel on the remote machine by running:

 ```bash
 ./k8s-tunnel.sh kill